5 (Re)Sampling

 abline(v=mq)

-Advanced Intervals.
-In many cases, we want a X% interval to mean that X% of the intervals we generate will contain the mean (confidence interval) or new observations (prediction interval).
-E.g., a 50% CI means that half of intervals we create contain the true mean.
+In many cases, we want a X% interval to mean that X% of the intervals we generate will contain the true mean.
+E.g., in repeated sampling, 50% of constructed confidence intervals are expected to contain the true population mean.

 # Confidence Interval for each sample